Advertiser Disclosure

 • San Francisco (SFO) to Kauai (LIH) for 24,000 miles round-trip

-Hot Tip: There are multiple great ways to get to Hawaii, have a look at some of the best ways to fly to Hawaii with points and miles!
+Fortunately, there are numerous ways to get to Hawaii.
+Check out our detailed guide on the best ways to fly to Hawaii with points and miles.

 The Best Ways To Redeem Citi ThankYou Points

-While not quite as popular as Chase Ultimate Rewards or Amex Membership Rewards, the Citi ThankYou Rewards program can provide a lot of great value to travelers in its own right.
-Citi offers a large list of transfer partners, giving you several options when it comes to redeeming your points.
+While not quite as popular as Chase Ultimate Rewards or Amex Membership Rewards, the Citi ThankYou Rewards program can provide great value to travelers.
+Like the other programs, Citi offers a large list of transfer partners, giving you several options for redeeming your points.

 Citi Transfer Partners